seamusokeeffe/electricity_price_forcasting/README.md

 ### Further Reading

-For more detailed information, please refer to the full documentation and references used in this project, available in the repository.
+For more detailed information, please refer to the full documentation and references used in this project, available [here](https://github.com/seamusokeeffe/electricity_price_forcasting/blob/master/Documentation.md).